Charter for the Audit Committee of the Board of Directors of Micron Technology, Inc.

 4.05.01.03 The Audit Committee shall obtain assurance from the independent auditors that the Annual Audit was conducted in a manner consistent with Section 10A of the Securities Exchange Act of 1934.

 4.05.01.04 The Audit Committee shall review with the independent auditors any audit problems or difficulties encountered in the course of the audit work, including any restrictions placed on the scope of the independent auditors’ activities or on access to information or personnel, and the adequacy of management’s response.
-This review shall also include a discussion of the responsibilities, budget and staffing pertaining to the Company’s internal controls, including its Internal Audit Department.
+This review shall also include a discussion of the Company’s internal controls.

 4.05.01.05 The Audit Committee shall discuss with the Company’s independent auditors the matters required to be discussed by Statement on Accounting Standard No. 61, as it may be modified or supplemented.